 Although the name suggests, Hoverboards don’t ‘hover’ at all.
 It’s just a consideration in the media, which was vastly inspired by MK Joseph’s science fiction novel published in 1967.

-To keep things more towards the reality, Marty FC Fly had assigned an alternative name to this commuter, which is Self-balancing scooters.
+To keep things more towards reality, Marty FC Fly had assigned an alternative name to this commuter, which is a Self-balancing scooter.
 Needless to say, both names had earned their share of popularity, however.